xerolinux/XeroHub/content/posts/waydroid-guide/index.md

 sudo systemctl enable --now waydroid-container
 ```

+Now Reboot !
 Then launch Waydroid from the applications menu.
 For network in your Waydroid container, please check this out >> [**Network in WayDroid**](https://wiki.archlinux.org/title/Waydroid#Network)

 6. To Sideload an application: